Skip to main content

 Where Is This Hidden Memory Stored?

-According to ancient Ayurvedic texts, such as the Charaka Samhita, human beings are not just flesh and blood.
+According to ancient Ayurvedic texts like the Charaka Samhita, human beings are not just flesh and blood.
 We are made up of three layers of bodies:

 1. Sthūla Śarīra (Gross body) – This is our visible physical body, made from food and sustained by breath.